 - Time away from the rest of the organisation (productivity diverted to change activities).

-- Investments to facilitate change (new tools, training, infrastructure).
+- Investments to support the change (new tools, training, infrastructure).

 - Longer-term ongoing costs (maintaining the new way).